 Even now my witness is in heaven; my advocate is on high.
 My intercessor is my friend as my eyes pour out tears to God.
 (Job 16:19-20)

 The first of these is a picture I took from here in Istanbul.
 It was taken from Suleymaniye Mosque.
 Actually, from almost this exact spot thousands of photographers both professional and amateur have snapped away.
 That is because it is the highest in this area of the city and the vantage gives a great view of most of the rest of the city.
-For a long time, my cover for Between Two Seas was actually a photo from down below looking up at this same mosque.
+For a long time, the cover for my personal blog (then Between Two Seas, now Kingdoms Collide) was actually a photo from down below looking up at this same mosque.

 This second picture was taken back in the states about as far from any city as one can get in NY.
 It might look as though I am skydiving without a parachute but actually my friend snapped this on the top of Mount U. That friend is actually the guy in the green jacket looking out over almost the same view in the title image.
 This mountain is one of the highest points in the region and there is actually an old fire tower on top that adds another sixty feet to the vantage.
 From that tower (for those brave enough to climb it) one has a 360 degree view for miles.
 It is definitely worth driving away from civilization for a couple hours to come and see it for yourself.

 React: Both of these photos illustrate the same truth.
 The higher one gets, the more they can see.
 This is true whether you are in the center of a city or the middle of nowhere.
 The first thing Job cries out in his distress: “Even now my witness is in heaven.”
 You cannot get any higher than that.
 From that vantage one can see… “Nothing is hidden from God’s sight.”
 (Heb 4:11)